600D SEAVIEW WALK

 The home was part of a grand complex that extended across the Great South Bay from Tuna Walk to Beach Hill Walk, and was originally accessed from the east.
 It was commissioned by Charles de Rohan Chabot, a storied aristocrat who was a partner in the 1980 incarnation of The Pavilion.
 A 1947 portrait of Chabot is included here.
 Its architect was James McLeod, who also designed 632 Fire Island Boulevard.
 Its kitchen is a near-exact copy of several designed by Horace Gifford, though the formal similarities to Gifford’s work end there.

-Entry photo: Richard Limoges.
+First entry photo: Richard Limoges.
 Other photos: Tom Sibley.
 Site plan: courtesy Richard Limoges.